-Menu Description Storyboard Pro 22 Allows you to access the About dialog as well as the Preferences dialog.
+Menu Description Storyboard Pro 24 Allows you to access the About dialog as well as the Preferences dialog.
 This menu is available on macOS only.
 File Contains items related to creating, saving, exporting and importing your projects.
 Edit Contains commands for cutting, copying and pasting selected panels or layers, for selecting panels or drawings and for grouping or ungrouping layers.
 On Windows, it is also the location of the Preferences menu.
-View Allows you to pan, zoom or rotate the current view, reset it to its default point of view, to enable or disable certain view modes such as the Onion Skin or the Light Table.
-Play Allows you to play and pause the animatic as well as to navigate the panels and scenes of your storyboard.
-Storyboard Allows you to manage your project's scenes, panels and sequences, to add transitions, markers, snapshots and to track the changes made to the project.
-It is also where the Project Properties dialog can be accessed.
-Layer Contains a wide set of commands to manage the drawing layers in the current panel, as well as effects you can apply on layers.
+View enable or disable certain view modes such as the Onion Skin or the Light Table.
+Allows you to play and pause the animatic as well as to navigate the panels and scenes of your storyboard.
+Allows you to manage your project's scenes, panels and sequences, to add transitions, Play Storyboard Layer Contains a wide set of commands to manage the drawing layers in the current panel, as well as effects you can apply on layers.
 Camera Contains a few commands to help manage the position and animation of the camera in a scene.